denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. There are two lines with trailing whitespace.
 F. If we indented each line five characters, it would change the output.

-**My Answer: B,D  / Correct Answer: A,D**
+**My Answer: B,D
+Correct Answer: A,D**

-here are two lines.
+**here are two lines.
 One starts with squirrel, and the other starts with pigeon.
 Remember that a backslash means to skip the line break.
 Option D is also correct as \s means to keep whitespace.
-In a text block, incidental indentation is ignored
+In a text block, incidental indentation is ignored**

 ---